20067691/webAssignment2/README.md

 ## Integrating with React App

++ Describe how you integrated your React app with the API.
+I have set up a backend API that serves as an intermediary between my frontend React application and TMDB.
+The frontend sends requests to my backend's API endpoints, and the backend is responsible for interacting with TMDB and returning the relevant data.
+This approach allows me to control access and handle authentication.

-Describe how you integrated your React app with the API.
-List the views that use your Web API instead of the TMDB API.
++ List the views that use your Web API instead of the TMDB API.
+- Actor details page
+- Home page
+- Login page
+- Movie details page
+- Movie reviews
+- Favourites
+- Watchlist
+- Popular people page
+- Sign up page
+- Top rated movies
+- Upcoming movies

 Describe any other updates to the React app from Assignment One.
+- Sign up and Login page
+- User AUTHENTICATION